Vinsengi/PP2-HTML-CSS-JS-Visit-Rwanda-Quiz/README.md

 ## User Experience (UX)

 ### User Stories
-* I want to take part in a pub quiz online and improve my general knowledge.
+* I want to take part in a quiz online and improve my general knowledge.
 I want to be able to play at any time, anywhere.
 * I want the site to be responsive to my device.
 * I want the site to be easy to navigate.